ERS-HCL/ansible-role-vsphere/README.md

 ====================

 An Ansible role that creates Virtual machines in the vmware virtualization environment.
-IP address of the virtual machine is updated in the inventory file for further use in other roles/playbook.
+IP address of the virtual machines are updated in the inventory file for further use in other roles/playbook.

 Requirements
 ------------